Xoli-Nxiweni/CodeTribeProfile/README.md

 - **Social Links:** Click on the icons to visit the respective profiles.

 ## Customization
-- Update `data/data.js` to change personal information and project details.
+- Update `data/data.js` to change personal information and project details or now, backend and database integration will be implemented all together
 - Modify CSS files in the `styles/` directory to customize the design.

 ## Contributing